shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 One of the main ingredients of this stew is beef, so the answer to that question would appear to be no. However, with a few modifications, you can easily create a delicious vegetarian and vegan stew.

-* Vegetarian: Use potatoes instead of beef or double the chickpeas.
+* Vegetarian: Use potatoes instead of beef or double the chickpeas and then use [Vegetable Better Than Bouillon](https://amzn.to/3nHa7vJ) as a substitute.

 * Vegan: Use potatoes instead of beef or double the chickpeas.
 You can replace the butter with your favorite vegan butter and then use [Vegetable Better Than Bouillon](https://amzn.to/3nHa7vJ) as a substitute.